Everyone asks about the rate. Almost nobody asks the right question about the rate.

 Use the links throughout to go deeper on any topic.
 Or use the free calculator below to see what you'd be approved for in under three minutes.

-Get Your Free Report — All Four Lenders, Your Actual Rate
+→ Get Your Free Report — All Major Lenders, Your Actual Rate

 For the full breakdown of upfront and long-term costs — see Reverse Mortgage Costs and Fees Canada.

 Canadian reverse mortgage rates currently range from the low 6% range to the high 8% range, compounding semi-annually as required by the federal Interest Act.
 Lenders occasionally offer incentive rates — sometimes as low as 4.99% — or reduced closing costs.
 These specials change frequently and are only available through a licensed broker.
 The initial rate is fixed for the term.
-At renewal, one lender resets above market, two reset at market, and one product locks the rate for life.
+At renewal, Some lenders reset above market rate at renewal — existing borrowers pay more than new customers.
+Others reset at the best market rate.
+One product locks the rate for life.
 The renewal structure — not the initial rate — is the number that determines long-term cost.

 Reverse mortgage rates are typically 1.5% to 2.5% above conventional 5-year fixed mortgage rates.
 This reflects the product's risk structure: